AdobeDocs/experience-manager-cloud-service.en/help/forms/creating-adaptive-form.md

 1. (Optional) In the Delivery tab, you can specify a publishing or unpublishing date for an Adaptive Form.

 1. Tap **[!UICONTROL Create]**.
-A dialog to specify title, name, and location to save the adaptive form appears:
+A dialog to specify title, name, and location to save the Adaptive Form appears:

    *  **[!UICONTROL Title]** Specifies the display name of the form.
 The title helps you identify the form in the [!DNL Experience Manager Forms] user interface.
     * **[!UICONTROL Name:]** Specifies the name of the form.
 A node with the specified name is created in the repository.
 As you start typing a title, value for the name field is automatically generated.
 You can change the suggested value.
 The name field can include only alphanumeric characters, hyphens, and underscores.
 All the invalid inputs are replaced with a hyphen.
     * **[!UICONTROL Path:]** Specifies the location at which the Adaptive Form is to be saved.
-You can save the adaptive form directly at `/content/dam/formsanddocuments` or create a folder such as `/content/dam/formsanddocuments/adaptiveforms` to save an adaptive form.
+You can save the Adaptive Form directly at `/content/dam/formsanddocuments` or create a folder such as `/content/dam/formsanddocuments/adaptiveforms` to save an Adaptive Form.
 Ensure that you create the folder before using it in the path.
 The **[!UICONTROL Path:]** field does not create a folder automatically.

 1. Tap **[!UICONTROL Create]**.
 An Adaptive Form is created and opens in the Adaptive Forms editor.
 The editor displays the contents available in the template.
 It also displays the sidebar to customize the newly created form according to the needs.